Full question:

 Answer:

-The property may need to be deededout of the trust by the trustees and into the name of someone, be it the trustee or another as the responsible and qualifying party, then refinanced and deeded back into the trust.
+To proceed, you may need to transfer the property out of the trust and into the name of the trustee or another responsible party.
+After refinancing, you can then transfer the property back into the trust.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.